satmaelstorm/gost/README.md

 /usr/local/go/bin/go mod download
 ```
 However, you can rewrite default aliases and bundles of aliases with your own - gost try to read
-file `gost.aliases.yaml` in current directory to rewrite build-in aliases.
+file `gost.aliases.yaml` in a current directory to rewrite build-in aliases.
 Also two flags present:

 `--aliases` - file to full rewrite build-in aliases (include loaded from `gost.aliases.yaml`)